 Try it: Vital Proteins Collagen Protein

 The medium chain triglycerides that make up MCT oil deliver energy straight to the muscles you'll work in the gym.
 Plus, because growing muscles increases metabolic rate—which means you're burning more calories—most lifters need to increase their daily calories, too.
 MCTs are an easy way to get more calories per day without feeling like you're force-feeding.

 Organic whey protein

 With 20 grams of protein per serving, whey protein is supplement of choice for most professional and new athletes alike.
-Not only does protein help support muscle mass, but whey protein is loaded with branch chain amino acids, another building block of muscle.
+Not only does protein help support muscle mass, but whey protein offers branch chain amino acids, another building block of muscle.
 We opt for this organic version because it tastes great and doesn't have any unnecessary fillers.
 Plus, it's made from whey concentrate which means it's less processed, than whey isolate products.
-Whey isolates also tend to spike insulin levels more quickly, because they're absorbed into the blood system more rapidly.
-So if you want to maintain more balanced insulin levels, whey concentrate is your best choice.

 Plant-based protein powder

 Wanna get your daily dose of protein but find that whey gives you "bathroom problems"?
 First off, that's pretty normal.
 Because lactose and casein are two of the main components of protein in whey, they can cause some serious indigestion and bloating in those with a milk sensitivity.